tvcsantos/tool-reporter-action-template/README.md

 #### Mode `pr-comment`

-> ℹ️ By default when the action runs with `pr-comment` mode in a non pull-request context we will produce a report using
+> ℹ️ By default when the action runs with `pr-comment` mode in a non pull-request context this mode will be ignored and
-> `summary` mode.
+> if no additional mode was provided we will produce a report using `check` mode .

 When running in `pr-comment` mode in case of no errors found you will get a comment in you pull request that should look as follows